Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-app-on-kubernetes.md

 ---
-title: Deploy a Spring Boot App on Kubernetes in Azure Container Service
+title: Deploy a Spring Boot App on Kubernetes in Azure Kubernetes Service
 description: This tutorial will walk you though the steps to deploy a Spring Boot application in a Kubernetes cluster on Microsoft Azure.
 services: container-service
 documentationcenter: java